 Dublin Writers’ Books

-- Recommended for … people who actually read, and are brave enough to tackle real literature.
+- Recommended for serious readers and visitors who are brave enough to tackle real literature.

 - Website: All You Need to Know About the Dublin Writers Museum

-It is rare that a commercial product is as much identified with a city (and a whole country, come to that) as Guinness is today.
+It is rare that a commercial product is as much identified with a city (and a whole country, come to that) as Guinness is with Dublin and Ireland more broadly today.
 The brewery even uses one of Ireland’s national symbols as a trademark, the harp, and the museum dedicated to “the black stuff” is Ireland’s most successful tourist attraction.
 Dublin without Guinness?
-Not only Brendan Behan would have shuddered at this thought.
-This makes anything branded with “Guinness” quite a good souvenir, though you’ll be a walking advertisement.
+Famed writer Brendan Behan would have shuddered at this thought because this is one of the most iconic drinks in Ireland.
+This makes anything branded with “Guinness” quite a good Irish souvenir to find in Dublin, though you’ll be a walking advertisement for the company.
 Guinness goodies are available literally everywhere, but the best (and largest) selection can be found in the Guinness Storehouse itself.
-And you’ll be amazed at just how colorful and inventive the designers can get …
+And you’ll be amazed at just how colorful and inventive the designers can get.

-- Recommended for … anybody who like the Guinness brand, and does not mind showing this to the world.
+- Recommended for anybody who likes the Guinness brand, and does not mind showing this to the world.

 - Website: All You Need to Know About the Guinness Storehouse

 - Disadvantages?
-It is “Big Beer” advertising, after all, and not really that original … but at least it is a Dublin original.
+It is “Big Beer” advertising, after all, and not really that original but at least it is a real Dublin original.